sablier-labs/lockup/README.md

 But since USDC only has 6 decimals, the _rps_ would be limited to $0.000115$, leading to
 $0.000115 \times \text{seconds in one day} = 9.936000$ USDC streamed in one day.
 This results in a shortfall of
-$0.064000$ USDC per day, which is problematic
+$0.064000$ USDC per day, which is problematic.

 ### Solution

-In the contracts, we normalize all internal amounts (e.g. `rps`, `bal`, `ra`, `ao`) to 18 decimals.
+In the contracts, we normalize the rate per second to 18 decimals.
 While this doesn't completely solve the issue, it significantly minimizes it.

 Using the same example (streaming 10 USDC per day), if _rps_ has 18 decimals, the end-of-day result would be: